eschen42/aceincl/README.md

 Procedures to produce logical lines or fields from formatted data files.

 #### record `FieldedData(lines, fields)`

-  - Record holding two co-expression factories
+Produce record holding two co-expression factories:

 - `lines` === tabularLines | iniLines
 - `fields` === tabularFields | iniFields

 #### procedure `FieldedDataFactory(format, filePath)` : FieldedData

-  - Produce a `FieldedData` record for `filePath` corresponding to format.
+Produce a `FieldedData` record for `filePath` corresponding to format.

 - `format == ("tabular" | "ini")`

 #### procedure `tabularLines(f)` : C

-  - Factory for a co-expression producing logical lines of a tabular file `f`.
+Factory for a co-expression producing logical lines of a tabular file `f`.

 #### procedure `tabularFields(line, sep)` : C

-  - Factory for a co-expression producing fields from a logical line of a tabular file:
+Factory for a co-expression producing fields from a logical line of a tabular file:
 - `line` is a logical line produced by `tabularLines`.
 - `sep` is the field separator; if omitted or &null, TAB is used.

+#### procedure `getTabular(typeName, tsvPath, colL, sep, dflt)` : L

+Produce L of RecTable from a tabular file

+- `typeName`: the first result to be produced by RecTableType(T), s
+- `tsvPath` : the path to the tabular data file, s
+- `colL`    : (optional) columns to select, L of i
+- `sep`     : (optional) separators, c
+- `dflt`    : (optional) default value for RecTable fields, x

 #### procedure `iniLines(f)` : C

-  - Factory for a co-expression producing logical lines of an INI file `f`.
+Factory for a co-expression producing logical lines of an INI file `f`.

 #### procedure `iniFields(line)` : C

-  - Factory for a co-expression producing fields from a logical line of an INI file
+Factory for a co-expression producing fields from a logical line of an INI file

 - `line` is a logical line produced by `iniLines`.

 #### procedure `getIni(ini)` : T (two dimensional)

-  - Parse an INI file at path `ini` into a table of tables
+Parse an INI file at path `ini` into a table of tables

 ## fileDirIo.icn

 Procedures to manipulate files, directores, and their paths.

 #### procedure `alterExtension(fn, old_ex, new_ex)` : s1, ...

-  - Produce modified `fn`, substituting `new_ex` for `old_ex`
+Produce modified `fn`, substituting `new_ex` for `old_ex`

 - If `new_ex` is "", the trailing period will be removed.

 #### procedure `directory_seq(name)` : s1, ...

-  - Produce name(s) that name a directory
+Produce name(s) that name a directory

 #### procedure `prog_path_parts()` : s1, s2

-  - suspend location then name of program file.
+Suspend location then name of program file.

 #### procedure `path_atoms(path)` : s1, ...

-  - suspend root, subdirectories, filename for a directory path
+Suspend root, subdirectories, filename for a directory path

 #### procedure `path_constructP{expr}` : s1, ...

-  - construct paths from sequences
+Construct paths from sequences

 #### procedure `cmd_separator()` : s

-  - return platform-specific command separator
+Return platform-specific command separator

 #### procedure `path_separator()` : s

-  - return platform-specific path separator
+Return platform-specific path separator

 #### procedure `pwd()` : s

-  - return platform-specific path to the current directory
+Return platform-specific path to the current directory

 ## iimage.icn